 A guitar is many things.
 It’s a part of a once-living, breathing, standing tree.
-It is a tool for a musician, the vessel through which they may bring out their own heart song.
-And for me, it is a thing of beauty, an object of my own creation, an homage to the great transcendent beauty that exists despite the darkness, in our world and in every one of us.
+It is a tool for a musician, the channel through which their music can flow into this world.
+And for me, a guitar is a thing of beauty, a manifestation of my own creative energy, an homage to the great transcendent beauty that exists eternally in our world and beyond, and in every one of us.

-I believe in the sentience of all things.
-The trees, the mountains, the wind and even the rocks, all have their own kind of consciousness.
-Likewise, I believe every guitar that exists because of my hands has its own consciousness- its own life force, its own being-ness beyond the limits of the physical sum of its parts- because it has been infused with my own.
+I believe in the consciousness of all things- the trees, the wind, the forest, the river and the rocks.
+I also believe every guitar that exists by my hands has its own sort of consciousness- a spirit, a being-ness beyond the limits of the physical sum of its parts that has been infused with my own.

 I treat each guitar as a meditation.
-I consider each moment I spend with a guitar in my shop to be an opportunity to practice being present: to be present in life and in this world, as a lifelong practice, and also to be present with the guitar, so I can hear what it needs, what the materials are saying.
-No two pieces of woods are exactly the same, nor can two guitars be exactly alike.
+I consider each moment I spend with a guitar in my shop to be an opportunity to be present: Presence as a lifelong practice, as well as a means by which to hear what the materials need.
 The work requires careful listening, and listening requires stillness.
 Guitar-making is tactile, logical, and intuitive.
 Each of these senses are necessary to create a successful instrument, and for me, the process of building is a dance that continuously weaves between all three.

 With a foundation rooted in tradition as well as modern innovation and theory, my compass is aimed always toward maximum responsiveness and playability: to build guitars that sing, and inspire their people to play and create.